 Help your business thrive in the new era of commerce.

-Adapting for the new shopper: how one retailer is meeting 2021 with confidence
+Adapting for the new shopper: how one retailer is moving ahead with confidence

-Lightspeed customer RiverdaleMac is no stranger to adapting to the times.
+Lightspeed customer RiverdaleMac is no stranger to adaptation.
 Owner Myles Kesten originally opened the store 26 years ago as a software boutique.
-As the way people interacted with technology changed, so did the business, eventually becoming an authorized Apple dealership and repair center that expanded to multiple locations.
+As the way people interacted with technology changed, so did the business.
+It eventually became an authorized Apple dealership and repair center that expanded to multiple locations.

 With malls closed for months during lockdowns, Apple stores were inaccessible—but Riverdale Mac, being outside of a mall and offering crucial repair services, was deemed essential.